How does the repossession process in Spain differ from other countries

 What happens while the Banks lawyers are trying to contact me

 Whilst the legal process requires the customer is notified; during the time it takes to ensure this has happened costs are mounting up.
 At this point only full clearance of the arrears and costs will stop the process.
-There now remains no ability to negotiate new payments terms or pay back what is owed over time.
+Once the process starts it is difficult to negotiate new payments terms or pay back what is owed over time.

 If the Banks lawyers are unable to ensure the customer is formally notified and given a certain amount of time to clear the arrears in the full; they are required to post a notice on the board of the relevant court for that property.
 This notification must be in place for a full 3 months.
 If after those three months has passed the customer has still not contacted the lawyer or the bank to resolve the arrears the full court proceedings will go ahead.